 Games & Behavior Electives:

-- Choose four courses
+- Choose any four courses:

 The field of Human Computer Interaction (HCI) encompasses the design, implementation, and evaluation of interactive computing systems.
 This course will provide a survey of HCI theory and practice.
 The course will address the presentation of information and the design of interaction from a human-centered perspective, looking at relevant perceptive, cognitive, and social factors influencing in the design process.
 It will motivate practical design guidelines for information presentation through Gestalt theory and studies of consistency, memory, and interpretation.
 Technological concerns will be examined that include interaction styles, devices, constraints, affordances, and metaphors.
 Theories, principles and design guidelines will be surveyed for both classical and emerging interaction paradigms, with case studies from practical application scenarios.
 As a central theme, the course will promote the processes of usability engineering, introducing the concepts of participatory design, requirements analysis, rapid prototyping, iterative development, and user evaluation.
 Both quantitative and qualitative evaluation strategies will be discussed.